 Unlike other providers, our canopies can be fitted with solar roof panels either at installation or at a later date.

-The solar panels not only help decrease carbon emissions while saving money on energy bills but also help children understand firsthand how solar energy works and how it benefits the environment.
+The solar panels not only help decrease carbon emissions while saving money on energy bills but also help children understand first-hand how solar energy works and how it benefits the environment.

 The hands-on experience of seeing solar panels working to provide electricity to the school opens up a whole learning experience for children in terms of talking about different sources of energy and issues such as climate change.